FederatedAI/FATE/examples/test/README.md

 run_test.py  search and execute tasks defined by users. <br>
 env.json environment configs based on users' running environment. <br>
 result.txt an output file to query task execution results. <br>
+--name optional parameter,used to be a task name or a suffix for some tasks

 2.Tips
 ------
-The script will execute the tasks defined in task files from examples/federatedml-1.x-examples folder with a "testsuite.json" suffix.<br>
+If name is not given,the script will execute the tasks defined in task files from examples/federatedml-1.x-examples folder with a "testsuite.json" suffix.<br>
+If there is a name parameter,the script will execute the tasks defined in task files from examples/federatedml-1.x-examples folder with a suffix given by name.
 An example task file is given in examples/test/temp_testsuite.json including a training and a prediction task. <br>

 3.Config files